 Option 1: static route leaking

-Static route leaking requires static nexthop (to the remote LAN network), which is the branch router's tunnel IP.
-That means, we will need to set static tunnel IP for each router.
+The nexthop is the remote branch router's tunnel IP, so we will need to set static tunnel IP for each branch router.

 !